PARTYMANX/partymod-thps3/readme-partymod.txt

 - Custom configurator program to handle new configuration files
 - Fixed ledge warp bugs where the skater is teleported down farther than intended
 - Fixed visually missing geometry in various areas (notably, the airport entrance and destructable wall in Skater Island)
+- Fixes music randomization having the same sequence between sessions
+- Fixes the skater's shadow not appearing transparent
+- Connects to alternative online services (defaults to OpenSpy)
+- Optionally adds a single level practice mode for speedrunning
+- Optionally removes the trick cap for combo multipliers

 INSTALLATION:
 1. Make sure THPS3 (English) is installed and the 1.01 patch is applied, remove the widescreen mod if it is installed (delete dinput8.dll)